DeanCash/DesktopCat/README.md

 git clone https://github.com/DeanCash/DesktopCat
 ```

-The entry point if you want to run it manually is `main.py` which you can run like this
+The entry point for running manually is `main.py` which you can run like this

 ```bat
 py main.py